ekrogh/cmake_rnnoise/README.md

 - If compilation fails in `src/x86/*` due to compiler-specific intrinsics or inline assembly, disable x86 optimization options and build the generic code path (set `-DENABLE_AVX2=OFF -DENABLE_SSE4_1=OFF`).
 I can help adapt the code for MSVC if you want.
 - The CMake file adds `_CRT_SECURE_NO_WARNINGS` to reduce CRT warnings.

+ Build in Android Studio
+ - Install NDK and CMake in Adnroid Studio (SDK Manager)
+ - Open the folder ...rnnoise\android in Android Studio

 Build on WSL / Unix toolchains
 - Install a C compiler and make (e.g., `sudo apt install build-essential cmake`), then from project root: